decuant/wxEncode/README.md

 -------

 * cursor's alignement on the text box is correct only when displaying 2 bytes UTF_8, not with 3 bytes or 4 bytes encoding
-* check file's encoding is currently broken
-* can convert only Unicode points that will result in a 2 bytes sequence
 * window's dc refresh can become rather slow when there's a lot of colouring going on.
 * text's scrollbar does not handle any mouse command.